binkley/homebrewery-files/scribes-supplies.md

 #### Paper

-Every sheaf of papers has 10 pages, restores after a Long Rest, and every paper type is in its own sheaf.
-Paper becomes mundane unless written on with a quill from this kit.
+Every sheaf of paper contains 10 sheets.
+At the end of a Long Rest, each sheaf regains all expended sheets, restoring it to 10.
+Magical properties function only when the paper is written on with a quill from this kit.
+Any unused sheets beyond this number lose their magic and become mundane.

+\page

 _**Binding Paper.**_
 _Favored by magistrates and devils, this parchment enforces oaths._
 Any contract written on this paper becomes magically binding if all parties sign it voluntarily.
 A creature that knowingly breaks the terms must succeed on a DC 15 Wisdom saving throw at the end of each Long Rest or take 2d6 psychic damage.
 This damage continues each day until the terms are fulfilled or the page is destroyed.
-This paper resists mundane damage and can only be destroyed by powerful magic, such as *Disintegrate* or *Wish*.
 Casting *Remove Curse*, *Greater Restoration*, or similar magic ends the contract without harming the paper.
 This is a rare supply item.

-\page

-_**Enduring Paper.**_
-_Favored by archivists and travelers, this parchment mocks fire and flood._
-Writing on this paper can't be damaged by fire or water, and the sheet doesn’t deteriorate with age.
+_**Mimeograph Paper.**_ _Favored by calligraphers and copyists, these blue sheets echo every stroke of the quill._
+When you write on a sheet of this paper, the writing simultaneously appear on up to 9 other sheets from the same sheaf within 5 feet of you.
 This is an uncommon supply item.

+_**Mirror Paper.**_
+_Favored by the nosey, this glossy sheet reflects more than words._
+This sheet can be used once and becomes mundane afterward, keeping any writing on it.
+The first creature that reads the writing must succeed on a DC 15 Wisdom saving throw or be placed under the effect of the _Scrying_ spell, targeting the writer as the subject.
+The spell requires no components, lasts for 10 minutes, and doesn't use a spell slot.
+This is a rare supply item.

 _**Origami Paper.**_
 _Favored by entertainers and spies, this sheet folds itself into living shapes._
 As an action, the sheet folds into a Tiny paper creature of a form chosen by the writer (such as a flower, bird, or insect).
 The creature has AC 8, 1 hit point, and a Speed of 20 feet, fly 20 feet.
 The reader can direct the creature’s movement as a bonus action.
 The creature lasts for 1 hour, or until it is destroyed or unfolded, after which it becomes a mundane sheet of paper.
 This is an uncommon supply item.

-_**Mirror Paper.**_
-_Favored by the nosey, this glossy sheet reflects more than words._
-This sheet can be used once and becomes mundane afterward, keeping any writing on it.
-The first creature that reads the writing must succeed on a DC 15 Wisdom saving throw or be placed under the effect of the _Scrying_ spell, targeting the writer as the subject.
-The spell requires no components, lasts for 10 minutes, and doesn't use a spell slot.
-This is a rare supply item.
 _**Paired Paper.**_
 _Favored by remote penpals, these blue sheets reach to their twins._
 Writing on one sheet of this paper appears instantly on its paired sheet within the same plane.
 This is an uncommon supply item.